- Sarah Jane DeHaas, PhD, Martin G. Brumbaugh Professor of Education, Department Chair - ext. 3641

-ED-199 Special Topics (Variable; Variable; 1.00-4.00 Credits) Provides students, particularly those not seeking certification, with experience organizing and communicating knowledge in their fields of study.
+ED-199 Special Topics (Variable; Variable; 1.00-4.00 Credits) Special topics provides students, particularly those not seeking certification, with experience organizing and communicating knowledge in their fields of study.
 This may be accomplished in public schools or other areas of social/community work, e.g., community health programs or family planning agencies.
 Note: titles may vary each semester; students may take each course for credit.

 ED-201 Educational Technology (Either Semester; Yearly; 3.00 Credits; S) Introduces educational technology and computer systems and their current applications in the classroom.
 Topics to be covered include office programs, Web 2.0 programs, multimedia programs, course management systems and web-page construction; classroom presentation software; use of assistive technology and software evaluation.
 Prerequisites: ED110 and ED111 or ED101 and ED120 and ED121.
 ED130 may be taken as an alternate prerequisite for ED120/ED121 only.

 ED-219 Environmental Education: Past & Future (Variable; Variable; 1.00 Credit; S) Environmental Education is becoming a primary focus and mandated in K-12 schools in Pennsylvania.
 We'll explore the historical roots, review the standards, review research and prominent researchers in EE, determine the essential elements and find and develop environmental lessons to be incorporated in today's classrooms.
 Prerequisites: ESS-100 or ED-130.